lewoudar/scalpel/docs/static-spider.md

 trio.run(main)
 ```

+!!! note
+    You don't necessarily have to specify a backup file.
+A default one is created for you in the form `backup-<uuid>.mp`
+    where `<uuid>` represents a random [UUID](https://tools.ietf.org/html/rfc4122.html) value.

 Now we are done, but.. wait a minute!
 How will we read the file we just created?
 Since we use `msgpack` to serialize
 objects the builtin `open` function will be useless.
-This is where scalpel [msgpack facilities](api.md#msgpack) came in
+This is where scalpel [msgpack utilities](api.md#msgpack) come in
 handy.
-This is how you can read a file created by your spider.
+Here is how you can read a file created by your spider.

 With gevent: